harvard-library/lts-lti-reserves/IMPL_NOTES.md

 **lts-lti-reserves** serves as the "front end" to LTS's sophisticated library Reserves Tool that supports the  workflow of requesting items to be placed on the Reserves list, from initial request through a possibly complex series of steps to making the item available to students.
 ## API use

-Unlike many conventional Rails applications, **lts-lti-reserves** does not maintain reserves data in a local database, instead communicatingvia a RESTful API with LTS's Reserves Tool, where the data is processed and stored.
+Unlike many conventional Rails applications, **lts-lti-reserves** does not maintain reserves data in a local database, instead communicating via a RESTful API with LTS's Reserves Tool, where the data is processed and stored.
 Two other APIs are used to make composing the Library Reserve list as easy as possible.

 Direct communication with the APIs is handled by modules in the **app/services/** subdirectory.